The Fan4 is different...

 * The team's logistics for participation (in-person, zoom call, etc)

-Pro-tip: When you open your answer form on test day, your timer will start.
-You will have 2 hours and 15 minutes.
-This gives you ~15 minutes for data entry about the team, and ~30 extra minutes to solve problems.
-You will be asked for one parent email (to receive the scored answer form), your team's name, each person's name, number of team members, schools represented, and the highest grade of all team members.
+Pro-tip: When you open your answer form on test day, you will be asked for one parent email (to receive the scored answer form), your team's name, each person's name, schools represented, and the highest grade of all team members.
 Be prepared to answer these questions (save time!)

 Step 4: Be on the lookout for an email the night before the 2-week test window starts.
 We will be providing links to answer forms and questions.